One to one yoga therapy for PTSD, CPTSD, DID and trauma recovery

 How may sessions will I need?

 A minimum of 10 sessions is recommended.
 It takes time to establish a secure relationship with the therapist and to introduce exercises slowly.
-Most people continue with the therapy on a weekly or fortnightly basis beyond the 10 sessions, especially when addressing relational or attachment issues.
+Some people choose to continue with the therapy on a weekly or fortnightly basis beyond the 10 sessions.

 We ask that you commit to a regular weekly or fortnightly slot for 10 weeks if possible.
 Creating strong boundaries and routine is an important part of the therapy process.
 If your circumstances do not allow for this, please arrange a consultation to discuss.